Medusas71/Sailing-In-Space/README.md

   * For example, only use Bootstrap 4 as Bootstrap 5 is not supported by Code Institute
 * There is so much to learn
   * It takes time to introduce new features, it isn't as simple as copying and pasting code from Bootstrap and other sources
 * Don't forget to commit after an introduction of an item.
 I get too excited learning and playing that I forget to commit regularly
+* I need to take more time with my wireframes so I am not changing them after starting the website.
+This was the first time I had ever created wireframes and realised that what works on a desktop does not always work on a mobile or tablet.
+I did change some of the desktop wireframes too from the original wireframes as I now know what works well on a page

 [Back to Table of Contents](#table-of-contents)